Kodaira-Spencer isomorphisms and degeneracy maps on Iwahori-level Hilbert modular varieties: the saving trace: Abstract

 \section{Abstract}

 We consider integral models of Hilbert modular varieties with Iwahori level structure at primes over $p$, first proving a Kodaira--Spencer isomorphism that gives a concise description of their dualizing sheaves.
 We then analyze fibres of the degeneracy maps to Hilbert modular varieties of level prime to $p$ and deduce the vanishing of higher direct images of structure and dualizing sheaves, generalizing prior work with Kassaei and Sasaki (for $p$ unramified in the totally real field $F$).
 We apply the vanishing results to prove flatness of the finite morphisms in the resulting Stein factorizations, and combine them with the Kodaira--Spencer isomorphism to simplify and generalize the construction of Hecke operators at primes over $p$ on Hilbert modular forms (integrally and mod $p$).
-The vanishing results also provide an ingredient for forthcoming work with Sasaki, associating Galois representations to mod $p$ Hilbert modular eigenforms of non-paritious weight (for $p$ ramified in $F$).